A Common Concern for those Considering a Private Pay PT Practice

-I bring up this group because I was answering a question/concern of one of the members, and realized that it would make for a good blog post.
+I bring up this group because I was answering a question/concern of one of the members and realized it would make for a good blog post.

 His statement went something along the lines of:

-I would like to know how everyone is doing their marketing to drive the cash-paying patients to your practice, and how do you compete with all the other clinics accepting all insurance plans.
-The cash pay system sounds great but taking the first step away from total insurance reliance is hard to do.
+I would like to know how everyone is doing their marketing to drive the cash-paying patients to your practice, and how you compete with all the other clinics accepting all insurance plans.
+The cash-pay system sounds great, but taking the first step away from total insurance reliance is hard to do.

 His hesitance and concern about stepping away from the insurance/medicare world is one I hear all the time.
 “Going cash-pay would be amazing, but what if it doesn’t work?!!
 What if I fail and go bankrupt?”
 Sound familiar?
 I’m am certainly not here to say that every PT Practice Owner who tries to add cash services or fully convert to private pay will be successful.
 Of course some will fail!
 However, I think more would be successful with it than many expect, and getting past some initial fears is often the first step on the path to this success.

-So let’s get back to the first part of his question … Based on all the blogs on this site and all the information in my eBook, the answer to “How do you market and compete…” is extremely long.
+So let’s get back to the first part of his question … Based on all the blogs on this site and all the information in my cash-practice guidebook, the answer to “How do you market and compete…” is extremely long.
 But here was my response:

 As for how to market to this population, a detailed answer to that goes way beyond the space limitations of these forum posts.
 However, Thomas made a very good point above that if you provide great service, much of your business will come from word-of-mouth.
 And if you are completely cash-based (like Thomas and I are), you compete less with insurance-based practices than you think.
 Why?
 Because most of the prospective patients who are willing to pay out-of-pocket are quite different than those who would only go where they can use their insurance.
 In essence, you are targeting a very different market than insurance-based PT clinics.
 Sure, there is some cross-over, but not enough to be concerned about.